hammal/cbadc/docs/source/auto_examples/a_getting_started/plot_c_digital_estimator.rst

 Next, we will load an actual control signal to demonstrate the digital estimator's capabilities.
-To this end, we will use the `sinusodial_simulation.adc` file that was produced in :doc:`./plot_b_simulate_a_control_bounded_adc`.
+To this end, we will use the `sinusodial_simulation.adcs` file that was produced in :doc:`./plot_b_simulate_a_control_bounded_adc`.

 The control signal file is encoded as raw binary data so to unpack it